Susan Evans McCloud: Music

 Two of McCloud's hymns appear in the LDS Church's 1985 hymnbook.
 One of these, "Lord I Would Follow Thee," has also been recorded by the Tabernacle Choir at Temple Square.
-Lines from this hymn have been quoted in the community, and it has even been called "one of the best-loved songs in the LDS Church" McCloud wrote her other hymn, "As Zion's Youth in Latter Days," with the goal of giving strength to a "vacillating youth."
+Lines from this hymn have been quoted in essays by church leaders, and it has even been called "one of the best-loved songs in the LDS Church" McCloud wrote her other hymn, "As Zion's Youth in Latter Days," with the goal of giving strength to a "vacillating youth."

 McCloud has also contributed to film music used by the LDS Church's seminaries.

 Writing

-McCloud has published more than 45 books.
+McCloud has published more than 45 books, both fiction and non-fiction.
 Since the late 1970s she has published nearly one novel annually, many through the publishers Bookcraft or Scribe Publishing.
 Her novel Black Stars Over Mexico was a best seller in January 1985.
-Brigham Young: An Inspiring Personal Biography was partly developed as a result of her 30 years as a docent at the Beehive House. ].
+Her non-fiction Brigham Young: An Inspiring Personal Biography was partly developed as a result of her 30 years as a docent at the Beehive House in Salt Lake City, a former home of LDS Church leader Brigham Young.